REST API

 , e.g./cg/api/summary?

 Almost all endpoints take query string parameters (or POST data) as arguments.
 Query string parameters are used for filtering data.
-JSON data in POST/PUT/DELETE requests contains the payload for creating, updating and deleting records.
+JSON data in POST/PUT/DELETE requests contains the payload for creating, updating, and deleting records.

 For a listing of the acceptable arguments, click on the respective links in the Controller Documentation below.